 The DWSRF Program will continue to work with Kash Srinivasan Group, LLC to provide 1:1 assistance to small and medium municipal public water systems to engage in long range planning activities for their utilities.
-A total of eight municipalities will develop custom implementation of Financial Analysis tools developed by the University of North Carolina.
+At least five municipalities will develop custom implementation of Financial Analysis tools developed by the University of North Carolina.